IASG/CTFBot/README.md

 - [X] Automatic clearing of CTF credentials after CTF is over
   - [ ] Make the bot log how much it has deleted
   - Clears credentials after 1 week of CTF being over
+- [ ] After a significant number of features are completed, permissions on the main github repo
+- [ ] Lock dependencies to specific versions to prevent breaking changes from dependencies

 ## Running the bot